apache/druid/docs/tutorials/tutorial-unnest-datasource.md

 > If you're looking for information about how to unnest `COMPLEX<json>` columns, see [Nested columns](../querying/nested-columns.md).

 This tutorial demonstrates how to use the unnest datasource to unnest a column that has data stored in arrays.
 For example, if you have a column named `dim3` with values like `[a,b]` or `[c,d,f]`, the unnest datasource can output the data to a new column with individual rows that contain single values like `a` and `b`.
-When doing this though, be mindful of the following:
+When doing this, be mindful of the following:

 - Unnesting data can dramatically increase the total number of rows.
 - You cannot unnest an array within an array.